BenC0/cintra-quote-calculator/BugList.md

 ## User Interface Bugs
 ### High Priority
+1. Custom Products aren't tested/used/accounted for.
 ### Low Priority
+1. Clone no longer works
-1. Editing pre-existing plan has no Staging, it's live editing.
+2. Editing pre-existing plan has no Staging, it's live editing.
-2. Custom Products aren't tested/used/accounted for.
-3. Clone no longer works
+3. Preselecting default values for dropdowns not built in.
 4. There are a bunch of conditional scenarios, for example, when a user has selected CintraHR, they need to remove Holiday & Absence, and Time Sheets from the Payrolls.
-5. Preselecting default values for dropdowns not built in.

 ## Calculation Bugs
 ### High Priority